dsaa-anonymous/mmr-methodkg-dsaa/README.md

 Random background awards:                       291
 ```

-These sampling strata describe how the benchmark was constructed.
-They are not the same as the supervised target-label distributions used for modeling.
+These strata sum to 2,500 because every labeled award came from exactly one sampling bucket.
+However, sampling strata are **not** the same as final modeling labels.
+After annotation and adjudication, awards from any sampling bucket may receive different supervised labels depending on the methodology signals actually present in the title and abstract.

 Because METHODKG-LABELED is enriched for methodology-relevant cases, label proportions in the labeled subset should not be interpreted as prevalence estimates for the full NSF award corpus.

 ### 5.3 Supervised Target Distribution

+The counts in this section describe the **derived supervised target labels used for prediction** over the same 2,500 awards described above.
+These categories answer: *what label does the model predict?*

 The released modeling file contains the derived target columns used for supervised prediction.
 The primary binary targets are: